afbarnard/esal/design/story006_event_sequence_queries.md

   * __getitem__: access events by index, in sorted order
   * types: return event types as a flat sequence given an ordering function.
 Optional filter for selecting certain event types?
-    (Rename 'ev' -> 'type' in Event to support this method.)
+    (Rename 'ev' -> 'typ' in Event to support this method.)
   * times: return times as a flat sequence, no need to reorder as they will be sorted
   * index: forward to underlying list